zefrios/SQL/Black Sabbath EDA/README.md

 | N.I.B.
 (2009 - Remaster) | MX | 68 | 6 |
 | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

-It is interesting to see that most countries in the dataset have the same popularity value for some tracks, except the US and CA. The versions of the most popular songs also vary the most in these markets.
+It is interesting to see that most countries in the dataset have the same popularity value for some tracks, except the US and CA. The versions of the most popular songs also vary more in these markets.
 Further insights on Spotify's data collection techniques would be great to understand better why these values are static across markets.

 ## 4. What is the average and median popularity of the tracks?